CodeShayk/Schemio/Developer Guide.md

 ### iii.
 Custom Schema Paths

-Additionally, You can provide your own schema language instead of XPath/JSONPath to map aggregated entity's object graph, and register with schemio.
+Additionally, You can use your own schema language instead of XPath/JSONPath to map aggregated entity's object graph, and register with schemio.

-To do this you need to follow the below steps
+To do this you need to follow the below steps:
-i.
+#### i.
+Use schema paths in Entity Configuration.

 Provide entity schema definition with query/transformer pairs using custom schema language paths.

 Example - with Dummy schema mapping
 ```
 .Map<OrderQuery, OrderTransform>(For.Paths("customer$orders"))
 ```

-ii.
+#### ii.
+ISchemaPathMatcher
 Provide implementation of `ISchemaPathMatcher` interface and implement `IsMatch()` method to provide logic for matching custom paths.

 `Important`: This matcher is used by query builder to filter queries based matched paths, to include only required queries for execution to optimize performance.
 ```
 public interface ISchemaPathMatcher
 {
     bool IsMatch(string inputPath, ISchemaPaths configuredPaths);
 }
 ```
 Example implementation of XPathMatcher is below.
 ```